PierreSenellart/provsql/doc/source/user/casestudy7.rst

 tracks provenance through ``WITH RECURSIVE`` (set semantics): the recursive CTE is transparently evaluated to a fixpoint, and the result carries provenance like any other query -- the provenance of a reachability answer is the disjunction over the paths that reach it.
-The two graphs introduced above exercise the two regimes: ``extends`` is acyclic, ``coreview`` is cyclic.
+Two more tuple-independent relations exercise the two recursive regimes:
+``extends(citing, cited)`` -- a paper builds on an earlier one -- is a directed **acyclic** citation graph, while ``coreview(a, b)`` -- two reviewers served on a committee together -- is **symmetric**, hence cyclic.

 **Acyclic data works for any semiring.** Ask what paper ``p6`` transitively builds on: